dtcenter/METplus/docs/Users_Guide/installation.rst

   -c use_cases/met_tool_wrapper/GridStat/GridStat_forecast.conf \
   -c use_cases/met_tool_wrapper/GridStat/GridStat_observation.conf

-will run METplus using the defaults set in the config files in parm/metplus_config, where variables can be overridden by parm/use_cases/met_tool_wrapper/GridStat/GridStat.conf, then by parm/use_cases/met_tool_wrapper/GridStat/GridStat_forecast.conf, then by parm/use_cases/met_tool_wrapper/GridStat/GridStat_observation.conf.
+will run METplus using the defaults set in parm/metplus_config/defaults.conf, where variables can be overridden by parm/use_cases/met_tool_wrapper/GridStat/GridStat.conf, then by parm/use_cases/met_tool_wrapper/GridStat/GridStat_forecast.conf, then by parm/use_cases/met_tool_wrapper/GridStat/GridStat_observation.conf.
 The order in which conf files are called is important.
 Variables that are defined in intermediate conf files will be overridden by the same variables set in the conf file following it, or the last conf file.
 For example, if FCST_VAR1_NAME = TMP in GridStat.conf and FCST_VAR1_NAME = TEMP in GridStat_forecast.conf, the value used will be TEMP because GridStat_forecast.conf was read after GridStat.conf.

 Separating configurations into multiple files can be useful if you want to compare different forecasts or observations in the same way.
 For example, to compare a different forecast to the observation in this example, copy GridStat_forecast.conf into a directory outside of the METplus repository (i.e. /home/user/METplus_user_config), rename it (i.e. GridStat_myforecast.conf), then change the values to match the new data set (input directory, input filename template, field name, etc.).
 Then you can run the new use case: